willfaught/paige/README.md

 If a page has a `link` parameter, it's used as the reference for an anchor around the page title, if any.

-The home page shows the `blurb`, `description`, `greeting`, and `title` parameters from `content/_index.md`, the `avatar.png` and `cover.png` images at the site root, and linked icons for all the social sites configured in `config.yaml`.

 If `partials/head.html` exists in the site, it is included at the end of the head tag.
 If `partials/body.html` exists in the site, it is included at the end of the body tag.

+The home page shows the `blurb`, `description`, `greeting`, and `title` parameters from `content/_index.md`, the `avatar.png` and `cover.png` images at the site root, and linked icons for all the social sites configured in `config.yaml`.

+The 404 page has a Not Found header, and no body.

+An empty list has a Nothing Here header, and no body.

 Stock Bootstrap 5.2 and Bootstrap Icons 1.9.1 are used for style and icons.
 They're loaded from the Bootstrap CDN for every page.